The Explorers of Down Cthulhu

 “I don’t know, I’m making this up as I go.”

-Backstory:Dr. Sir Richard Rathbone hails from a family of a fairly wealthy landholding knights, their status reaching into the distant past.
-His father Edgar is a mostly retired naturalist and philanthropist of Cambridge, while his mother Anna works as an anthropologist for various museums.
+Backstory:Dr. Sir Richard Rathbone hails from a family of a fairly wealthy traders, His father Edgar is mostly retired, and a lifelong naturalist and philanthropist of Cambridge, while his mother Anna works as an anthropologist for museums.
 Both did much of their scientific work in Australia, where they first met.
-Their family residence is south of York, England.
-Rick has younger twin sisters, age 14 at the time of his Phd. graduation, named Mattie and Beatrice, and the youngest Maude 3 years their younger.
+Their family residence is Liverpool, England.
+Rick has 3 younger sisters: twins age 14 at the time of his Phd. graduation, named Mattie and Beatrice, and the youngest Maude 3 years their younger.

-Rick was actually born in Western Australia, and always traveled with his parents on their journeys to study and work in the field, including 3 stints in Australia as a youth for 3-5 months at a time, at ages 6, 9, and 14 (not counting his birth there).
+Rick was actually born in Western Australia, and always traveled with his parents on their journeys to study and work in the field, including 3 stints in back there as a youth for 3-5 months at a time, at ages 6, 9, and 14.
 Though he had an interest in the subjects dear to his parents, they would not be his passion.
-At age 8, he went with his father to the British Museum with his parents and by age 8 it obviously was the Egyptology and other ancient culture exhibits which enchanted him immediately.
-From then on, whenever his parents went to the museum for their work, he would join them to visit the archaeological halls and libraries, where he demonstrated his natural linguistic talents..
+He often went to the British Museum with his parents and by age 8 it obviously was the Egyptology and other ancient culture exhibits which enchanted him immediately.
+From then on, whenever his parents went to the museum for their work, he would join them to visit the archaeological halls and libraries, where he demonstrated his natural linguistic talents.